sourcegraph/about/blogposts/more-intuitive-code-search-on-sourcegraph-dot-com.md

 ## Sourcegraph.com as a research and usage discovery tool

-This exposes a huge amount of code discovery possibilities, such as examples of [Python's Pipenv within Dockerfiles](https://sourcegraph.com/search?q=pipenv+f:Dockerfile):
+Let's explore some research and usage possibilities, such as examples of [Python's Pipenv within Dockerfiles](https://sourcegraph.com/search?q=pipenv+f:Dockerfile):

 ![](/blog/pipenv-search.png)